 Posterior Open Bite

-This often occurs when, although the top front teeth cover the lower front teeth when the teeth are brought together, the lower set of front teeth does not actually touch the upper set of front teeth.
+This often occurs when the lower set of front teeth does not touch the upper set of front teeth.

 A study by the American Journal of Orthodontics and Dentofacial Orthopedics indicates that an open bite can be harder to treat than treating any other type of misaligned teeth.

 Managing An Open Bite Caused By A Mix Of Baby And Permanent Teeth